 Businesses must have at least 1 but not more than 25 full-time employees.

 Applicants should read the entire criteria and gather supporting documentation prior to submitting an application.
-The deadline to apply is October 30, 2020.
+Grant applications reopen Fall 2021.

 Grant recipients will receive a one-year scholarship membership to Greater Winston-Salem, Inc. to support their ongoing growth and business success.
 Learn more.